Database Query activity

 -

-Filter Condition: If desired, enter a condition in the form of the argument of a WHERE clause; that is, operator(s) followed by value(s).
-For examples of WHERE clauses, see Database-specific information.
+Filter Condition: Optionally, enter a condition in the form of the argument of a WHERE clause; that is, operator(s) followed by value(s).
+There are examples of WHERE clauses in the how-to pages describing how to connect to commonly-used databases.

 Caution